lgreski/ExData/README.md

 The key data transformation required to produce the charts is to combine the Date and Time variables from the input file into a single datetime field.
 All other variables in the input file can be used directly as they were loaded from the input file.

-Each R script must read the raw data, subset it to include only the first two days of February, 2007.
+Each R script must read the raw data, subset it to include only the first two days of February, 2007, and produce a chart that matches the image from the assignment instructions.
 The subsetted data set includes 2,880 observations, one for each minute of each day.

 ## Repository Contents
 <table>